Chart Color Schemes

 Evanston Gardens ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Evanston Gardens had a lower than average cultural diversity, with 85.4% of its residents born in Australia, 91.2% being citizens, and 93.6% speaking English only at home.
-Christianity was the predominant religion, accounting for 31.3% of Evanston Gardens' population.
-The category 'Other', however, was slightly overrepresented at 0.6%, compared to 0.5% in Greater Adelaide.
+Evanston Gardens had a cultural diversity below average, with 85.4% of its population born in Australia, 91.2% being citizens, and 93.6% speaking English only at home.
+Christianity was the main religion, comprising 31.3% of people in Evanston Gardens.
+The 'Other' category showed overrepresentation with 0.6%, compared to 0.5% across Greater Adelaide.

 Frequently Asked Questions - Diversity